Just when you thought you were out of the woods on invite etiquette, wait, there’s more: addressing your wedding invitations.

 Married Couple: Different Last Name

-The Outer Envelope ► “Mr. Thomas Bennett and Mrs. Erica Mitchell”
+The Outer Envelope ► “Mr. Thomas Bennett and Mr. Blake Mitchell”

-The Inner Envelope ► “Mr. Bennett and Mrs. Mitchell” or “James and Erica”
+The Inner Envelope ► “Mr. Bennett and Mr. Mitchell” or “James and Blake”

 Addressing Wedding Invitations to an Engaged Couple